Vishvas009/Age-Calculator-Application/README.md

 # Age-Calculator-Application
-I am created an agecalculator application used python
+I created a simple agecalculator application in python